astra-toolbox/astra-toolbox/README.md

 ## Testing your installation

 To perform a (very) basic test of your ASTRA installation in Python, you can run the following Python commands.
-You can choose if you want to skip the test of the GPU functionality for systems without a NVIDIA GPU.
+You can choose to skip the test of the GPU functionality for systems without a NVIDIA GPU.

 ```
 import astra